 Melissa is from Kalamazoo, Michigan!
 Yes, it exists.
 She is a behavior change specialist and public health nutritionist, who one crazy day decided to go to business school.
 She has worked with moms from Michigan to Zimbabwe for over a decade.

 I was shocked to learn that we do a better job supporting parents abroad to learn how to feed their kids through NGOs.
 Why is my doctor giving me a piece of paper with mgs of Vitamin D on it?
 I threw it out.
 That’s not good enough.

-Melissa holds an MA from University of Michigan, an MPH from the Milken School of Public Health at George Washington University and is in the final countdown to complete her MBA at McDonough School of Business at Georgetown University.
+Melissa holds an BA from University of Michigan, an MPH from the Milken School of Public Health at George Washington University and an MBA from the McDonough School of Business at Georgetown University.